 The standard’s power consumption has changed too.
 There are now three power rails, 1.2V, 1.8V, and 2.5V/3.3V, and the introduction of 2.5V on the VCC line will help support upcoming higher density 3D NAND flash designs and lower power consumption.
-In other words, UFS 3.0 is designed to support larger storage sizes, which will be available with upcoming manufacturing techniques.
+In other words, UFS 3.0 supports larger storage sizes, which will be available with upcoming manufacturing techniques.

-Just like LPDDR5, Samsung looks set to be one of the first to offer UFS 3.0 storage.
-Manufacturing for automotive applications has already begun, so a product suitable for smartphone use probably isn’t too far away either.
-The technology will likely hit the mainstream in 2019.
+Just like LPDDR5, Samsung looks set to be one of the first to manufacture UFS 3.0 storage.

 SD Express portable storage